 For detailed installation information by agent type, see the following topics:

 For automated deployment guidelines, see Controller Deployment.

-The maximum length of a tier name is 100 characters and the maximum length of a node name is 500 characters.
-In your tier, node and application names, you should avoid certain special characters.
+The maximum length of an application or tier name is 100 characters and the maximum length of a node name is 500 characters.
+In your application, tier, and node names, you should avoid certain special characters.
 The characters you can use are listed on the Tiers and Nodes page.

 The following guidelines can help you estimate how much bandwidth overhead will be added to your environment by deploying AppDynamics agents.

 Keep in mind that the exact bandwidth required for a deployment varies greatly depending on the nature of your application, the agent configuration, and the AppDynamics features you use.
 The best way to determine the bandwidth overhead is to test the AppDynamics deployment in a staging environment that mirrors as closely as possible the live operating environment.